koalalorenzo/blog/content/posts/202201-making-hugo-fast-and-light/index.md

   - go
   - webp
 ---
-Recently I have been travelling with a bad airplane company that lost my luggage.
-In hope to get my belongings back with me, I tried to use their website and support page, just to be super frustrated every time.
-The main reason of frustration, besides the lack of any form of support, was the website speed.
-So I decided to spend the time without my luggage (around 5 days) trying to use best practices to improve the speed of my own website and blog.
+Recently I have been travelling with _a bad airplane company_ that lost my luggage.
+In hope to get my belongings back with me, I tried to use their website, and support pages and I frustrated every time.
+The main source of frustration was the website speed.
+So I decided to spend most of the time without my luggage (around 5 days) trying to use best practices to improve the speed of my own website and blog ending in making my hugo blog faster and way lighter than before.
+This blog post is about what I have chanted.

 <!--more-->

-## Investigations
+## The Investigations
 On my way to Recife, from Copenhagen, on an airplane from TAP Airplines I realised that my luggage was stuck in Copenhagen.
-My Apple AirTag helped me a lot, but I could not do much besides trying to use a unusable website.
+[My Apple AirTag](apple-airtag-tap-luggage.webp) helped me a lot, but I could not do much besides trying to use a unusable website.

 So I [inspected the website a little further](https://pagespeed.web.dev/report?url=http%3A%2F%2Fflytap.com%2F) and I realised that [FlyTAP.com homepage weights around **17MB**](flytap.com-size.webp).